Home » Consumer Goods » Plant-Based Shrimp Market

 Plant-Based Shrimp Market Size 2032 USD 1,147 million

-The plant-based shrimp market is projected to grow from USD 602 million in 2024 to USD 1,147 million by 2032, registering a compound annual growth rate (CAGR) of 8.4% during the forecast period.
+• The plant-based shrimp market was valued at USD 602 million in 2024 and is projected to reach USD 1,147 million by 2032, registering a CAGR of 8.4%.

 Access crucial information at unmatched prices!

-Request your sample report today & start making informed decisions powered by Credence Research!
+Request your sample report today & start making informed decisions powered by Credence Research Inc.!

 Download Sample